eight04/pyAPNG/README.rst

 Features
 --------

 - Merge multiple images into one APNG file.
-(It use Pillow to convert image into PNG format)
+(It use Pillow to convert images into PNG format)
 - Read APNG file and extract each frames into PNG file.
 - It doesn't do any optimization but only concat the images.
 This might be changed in the future.